Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Uncertainty Estimation in Emotions

 For AER, utterance-specific priors derived for each utterance separately are more suitable than a ``global'' prior shared by all utterances, since emotions produced by different speakers in different contexts should not have the same prior.
-A DPN predicts the concentration parameters ${\boldsymbol{\alpha}}$ as ${\boldsymbol{\alpha}}={f}_{{\boldsymbol{\Lambda}}}(\boldsymbol{x})$.
+A DPN predicts the concentration parameters ${\boldsymbol{\alpha}}$ as the output of the network ${\boldsymbol{\alpha}}={f}_{{\boldsymbol{\Lambda}}}(\boldsymbol{x})$.
 Here the prior distributions are ``utterance-specific'' as they are predicted separately for each utterance.